Time limit: 0

 A medicine which promotes the secretion of urine is called:

-Diuretics, also called water pills, are medications designed to increase the amount of water and salt expelled from the body as urine.
+A diuretic, also called water pill, is a medicine which promotes the secretion of urine.
+It is a medication designed to increase the amount of water and salt expelled from the body as urine.

 - Question 43 of 50